 - Click Apply.

-- In the left panel, search the Was Fuzzied integration.
+- In the left pane, search the Was Fuzzied integration.

 - Click true.
 The number between parentheses indicates the number of events that were created with the AlienVault Generic Data Source.

 Note: The false value displays the events that have an assigned data source.
 The number between parentheses indicates the number of events.